rosell-dk/js-expression/README.md

 let result = e.evaluate();   // evaluates to 6
 ```

-Variables can be injected like this:
+Variables can be added like this:

 ```javascript
 let e = new Expression('shoeSize + 2');